osp-ottogroup/oracle-db_docker/README.md

 Patching requires a complete ORACLE_HOME, so be aware of setting `-o '--build-arg SLIMMING=false'` in the previous step.
 As part of the image build unnecessary packages are removed after patching to reduce the size of the resulting image.
 - Change dir to oracle_db_patch
-- Download patch file as well as the according OPatch utility and store in current directory
+- Download patch file as well as the OPatch utility according to the DB release and store them in current directory
 - Run "./build_db_image.sh \<VERSION\> \<patch file.zip\> \<opatch file.zip\>"
 - Tag created image according to DB release and push it to your local registry